global-asp/asp-source/en/0045_the-clever-jackal-and-the-foolish-crow.md

 the other birds.

 ##
-“I hear you also have the most beautiful singing voice of all the other birds.
-Won't you sing a song for me this morning?”
+"I hear you also have the most beautiful singing voice of all the other birds.
+Won't you sing a song for me this morning?"

 ##
 Crow was so flattered that he